runtimeverification/algorand-verification/README.md

 # Algorand verification

-Formalization and verification of the [Algorand](https://www.algorand.com) distributed ledger using the [Coq](https://coq.inria.fr) proof assistant.
+Formalization and verification of the [Algorand](https://www.algorand.com) distributed consensus protocol using the [Coq](https://coq.inria.fr) proof assistant.

 Requirements
 ------------